Hostile Work Environment Attorney in NJ

 If you experience conduct based on a protected trait in the workplace that is severe or pervasive enough such that a reasonable person would consider it to be intimidating, hostile, or abusive, you should speak to the experienced employment attorneys at The Law Firm of Morgan Rooks, P.C.

 Call (856) 746-6332 to speak to us about your workplace claim.
-Your consultation is free.
+Your consultation with a New Jersey hostile work environment attorney is free.

-• Attorney Franklin Rooks is absolutely amazing.
+Attorney Franklin Rooks is absolutely amazing.